kdipippo/openapi-generator-split-spec-template/README.md

 Targets:
 help:                       ## Show the help.
 bundle:                     ## Use @redocly/cli to bundle the split YAML OpenAPI spec to one YAML file
+bundle-full:                ## Use @redocly/cli to bundle the split YAML full OpenAPI spec to one YAML file
 clean:                      ## Remove temporary generated files
 expand-yaml-parsing:        ## Expand YAML parsing to maximum, to handle large bundled YAML file
 html:                       ## Generate HTML page for vacuum's API spec linting report